craiig/docker-bigdata-cluster/benchmarks/spark-perf/README.md

 If neither the .source.sh file or .timestamp_file exist then the benchmarks will run.
 If both files exist then this command fetches the logs.
-If only one of them exists then it returns an eror.
+If only one of them exists then it returns an error.

 ```bash
 $ make